ReynaldoAMartinez/Microsoft-30-day-challenge/README.md

 # Purpose

 Through this project, I want to show my knowledge, and skills to create a Microsoft SOC lab from the ground up, configure Microsoft Sentinel, Defender for Endpoint, Defender for Office 365, and Entra ID.
 My goal is demostrate how to examine identity-based threats, malware, and phishing.
-Also, show how I can create incident reports that are mapped to MITRE ATT&CK, and apply workflows for detection and response utilized in a SOC environment.
+Also, to create incident reports that are mapped to MITRE ATT&CK, and apply workflows for detection and response utilized in a SOC environment.

 ___